-Private consumption has remained resilient, with some improvement observed in the employment and income situation (Chart 14).
-Consumption of goods-as seen through sales at retail stores in real terms (Chart 15[1])-fell in July relative to the second quarter, after having risen in both the first and second quarters on a quarter-on-quarter basis.
-Looking at consumption of durable goods (Chart 15[2]), the number of new passenger-car registrations-although having fallen back from the upsurge, aided partly by the introduction of new models since the start of this year-was up lately, thereby holding steady as a trend.
+Private consumption has remained resilient, with some improvement observed in the employment and income situation (Chart 15).
+Consumption of goods-as seen through sales at retail stores in real terms (Chart 16[1])-fell in July-August relative to the second quarter, after having risen in both the first and second quarters on a quarter-on-quarter basis.
+Looking at consumption of durable goods (Chart 16[2]), the number of new passenger-car registrations-although having fallen back from the upsurge, aided partly by the introduction of new models since the start of this year-has recently moved upward again as new models were introduced, thereby holding steady as a trend.
 Sales of household electrical appliances in real terms have been steady as a whole, albeit with fluctuations, aided by sales of smartphones, tablet devices, and white goods installed with energy-saving devices, although those of televisions and PCs continued to be sluggish.
-Sales at department stores dropped in July relative to the second quarter, after having exhibited quarter-on-quarter increases for three consecutive quarters since the fourth quarter last year (Chart 16[1]).
-July sales fell back, mainly in clothes, supposedly from the increase in June as a result of temperature rises as well as of the front-loading of summer sales; as a trend, sales at department stores are considered to remain firm, notably in imports and high-end products.
-On the other hand, sales at supermarkets had continued to show somewhat sluggish movements; however, they were up slightly in both the second quarter on a quarter-on-quarter basis and July compared with the second quarter.
+Sales at department stores dropped in July-August relative to the second quarter, after having exhibited quarter-on-quarter increases for three consecutive quarters since the fourth quarter last year (Chart 17[1]).
+On a monthly basis, however, sales picked up in August after having fallen back in July from the front-loading of summer sales; as a trend, sales at department stores are considered to remain firm, notably in imports and high-end products.
+On the other hand, sales at supermarkets-which had continued to show somewhat sluggish movements-were up, albeit a bit, in both the second quarter on a quarter-on-quarter basis and July-August compared with the second quarter.
 Meanwhile, sales at convenience stores have continued to trend moderately upward.
-As for consumption of services (Chart 16[2]), outlays for travel and sales in the food service industry have held steady as a whole.
+As for consumption of services (Chart 17[2]), outlays for travel and sales in the food service industry have held steady as a whole.

-As for statistics on the demand side, consumption expenditure in the Family Income and Expenditure Survey (in real terms; two-or-more-person households) shows that the index on an "excluding housing, automobiles, money gifts, and remittance" basis (Chart 15[1])-which is compiled so as to make it similar to items used for estimating GDP-fell back marginally in the second quarter and continued to do so in July relative to the second quarter, after having advanced significantly in the first quarter, mainly due to strong automobiles and services (reading & recreation).
-The total expenditure in the Survey of Household Economy (in real terms;
+As for statistics on the demand side, consumption expenditure in the Family Income and Expenditure Survey (in real terms; two-or-more-person households) shows that the index on an "excluding housing, automobiles, money gifts, and remittance" basis (Chart 16[1])-which is compiled so as to make it similar to items used for estimating GDP-fell back marginally in the second quarter and continued to do so in July-August relative to the second quarter, after having advanced significantly in the first quarter, mainly due to strong automobiles and services (reading & recreation).3 The total expenditure in the Survey of Household Economy

-&lt;sup>4 Items in the index are not completely limited to those used for estimating GDP.
+3 Items in the index are not completely limited to those used for estimating GDP.
 Education, for example, is not used for estimating GDP.

-two-or-more-person households) inched downward in the second quarter on a quarter-on-quarter basis, after having been level in both the fourth and first quarters.
+(in real terms; two-or-more-person households) has remained almost flat on a quarter-on-quarter basis, despite large monthly fluctuations.

-Indicators related to consumer confidence have recently fallen back slightly, but from a somewhat long-term perspective, they have improved as a reflection of the rise in stock prices since the end of last year and of recent movements in the employment and income situation (Chart 17).
+Indicators related to consumer confidence have recently fallen back slightly, but from a somewhat long-term perspective, they have improved as a reflection of the rise in stock prices since the end of last year and of recent movements in the employment and income situation (Chart 18).